 Using TMHMM, a membrane protein prediction program based on a hidden Markov model [6], TM-helices of membrane proteins in 26 genomes were predicted.
 Polytopic membrane domains were identified using the loop size between TM-helices as a guide.
 These domains were then classified into 231 Pfam-A and 318 Pfam-B families either by direct SWISS-PROT ID matching or by sequence similarity matching using FASTA [18].
 Of the aligned domains, most of their TM-helices also aligned well, especially in Pfam-A families, which have alignments based on manually crafted hidden Markov models.
 Unclassified domains were clustered into 121 families by their sequence similarities.
 For each family, a profile was constructed, as shown in Figure 1b.
-This included: an averaged hydrophobicity plot of all members in the family based on the Goldman-Engelman-Steitz (GES) scale [8]; a consensus sequence of the family, represented by a sequence logo plot [19]; and consensus sequences of the TM-helices.
+This included: an averaged hydrophobicity plot of all members in the family based on the GES [AUTHOR: please spell out] scale [8]; a consensus sequence of the family, represented by a sequence logo plot [19]; and consensus sequences of the TM-helices.
 By analyzing the hydrophobicity plots, we can locate TM-helices in the aligned sequences in protein families, and assign a number of TM-helices to each family.
 Some families, including 3 in Pfam-A and 20 in Pfam-B, were eliminated at this step, owing to the ambiguity of TM-helices observed in the plot.
 From this process, we identified 228 Pfam-A, 298 Pfam-B and 121 clustered families for our analyses, with approximately 95% domains classified in Pfam families.

-Analysis of the number of TM-helices in Pfam-A families of polytopic membrane domains
+Analysis of the number of TM-helices in Pfam-A families of polytopic membrane domains {2nd level heading} transport systems that are annotated as transporters, symporters and channels, and analyzed the number of TM-helices for these families (Figure 2).

 After assigning a number of TM-helices to each family, we conducted a survey of the assigned numbers of TM-helices in 228 Pfam-A families of polytopic membrane domains (Figure 2).
 Pfam-A families are manually classified families that have well-aligned protein domains, and most of them have a well-defined number for TM-helices.
-We also picked families in solute transport systems that are annotated as transporters, symporters and channels, and analyzed the number of TM-helices for these families (Figure 2).
+We also picked families in solute